romegasoftware/berry_college_october_2011_presentation/slides.md

 What Do We Do?
 ==============

-Although we have been contracted out to do work outside of the scope of web development, we mainly:
+Central to our work is web development, where we mainly:

 -  Develop new web applications for clients.
 -  Modify existing web applications to meet client needs.
 -  Maintain the platforms our applications are hosted on.
+-  Integrate web apps with third party applications.

 ---